Top 11 chocolate myths

 6. Chocolate makes you gain weight

-Of course it does.
-Well, not necessarily.
-Obviously, monumental hot fudge sundaes aren’t going to do your waistline any favors, but a large study funded by the National Institutes of Health found this: Consuming a small amount of chocolate each of five days during a week was linked to a lower BMI, even if the person ate more calories overall and didn't exercise more than other participants.
+Obviously, monumental hot fudge sundaes aren’t going to do your waistline any favors, but a large study funded by the National Institutes of Health found this: Consuming a small amount of chocolate each of five days during a week was linked to a lower body mass index (BMI), even if the person ate more calories overall and didn't exercise more than other participants.
 Hello, chocolate diet.

 7. Eating sugar and chocolate can add to stress